 Oberlin guarantees to meet 100% of the demonstrated need for every admitted student.
 Grants and scholarships - money a student does not have to pay back - typically make up 75-85% of the financial aid package.
 Because of this, admitted students with significant financial need often receive very generous aid packages.
 Visit the Financial Aid section of our website to learn more.

-Oberlin requires both the FAFSA as well as the CSS Profile for all students wanting to apply for need-based financial aid.
+Oberlin requires the FAFSA as well as the CSS Profile for all students wanting to apply for need-based financial aid.
 Visit the Financial Aid for Prospective Students page for details on all of the financial aid requirements.

 Oberlin does not have an application fee.
 All students can apply to Oberlin for free.